mkijowski/ceg3400/2-hashing/README.md

 ---

-# Homework review

-Did anyone do any further digging?

-Are there any questions over this?

-What questions would you NOT want me to ask on a quiz?

----

 # What is Hashing?

-You guys tell me:

----

-# Wikipedia

 > A cryptographic hash function is a one way mathematical function that maps data of an arbitrary size to a bit array of fixed size.
-The output bit array is commonly called a hash or digest.
+The output bit array is commonly called a hash or digest. -Wikipedia

 Key tenets of a hash algorithm: